Soolamangalam Sisters: Early life and background

-Born in Soolamangalam, a village with musical heritage in Thanjavur district of Tamil Nadu, of Karnam Ramaswmai Ayyar and Janaki Ammal, the sisters had their training in music from K. G. Murthi of Soolamangalam, Pathamadai S. Krishnan, and Mayavaram Venugopalayyar.
+Born in Soolamangalam, a village with musical heritage in Thanjavur district of Tamil Nadu, of Karnam Ramaswami Ayyar and Janaki Ammal, the sisters had their training in music from K. G. Murthi of Soolamangalam, Pathamadai S. Krishnan, and Mayavaram Venugopalayyar.

 The duo-sisters were very popular for their matchless rendition of national and devotional songs.
 They had a hectic practice for about three decades and were much sought after for providing background music in films.
 Their Kanda Shasti Kavasam album is very popular with the Lord Muruga devotees.